YellowJacketLinux/lfs-buildscripts/TLS-README.md

 software that requires the OpenSSL API will be built against LibreSSL.

-To do this while building the LFS system, OpenSSL is built and installed using a prefix of '/opt/openssl' and then when building Python, Python is told where to find it and to use __rpath__ for the library.
+To do this while building the LFS system, OpenSSL is built and installed using a prefix of `/opt/openssl` and then when building Python, Python is told where to find it and to use `rpath` for the library.

 That is not ideal, but without package management, it is the simplest solution.

-Once the RPM package manager has been built, both LibreSSL and OpenSSL can be built as RPM packages using an install prefix of '/usr' with their shared libraries installed in '/usr/lib' and shared libraries for both can be installed at the same time as the file names do not conflict.
+Once the RPM package manager has been built, both LibreSSL and OpenSSL can be built as RPM packages using an install prefix of `/usr` with their shared libraries installed in `/usr/lib` and shared libraries for both can be installed at the same time as the file names do not conflict.

 Then when the Python RPM is built, the development package for OpenSSL will be